maximilianh/pubMunch/README.md

 If you plan to use any of these, make sure to go over lib/pubConf.py first.
 Most commands need some settings in the config file adapted to your particular server / cluster system.
-E.g. pubCrawl needs your email address, pubConvX need the cluster system (SGE or parasol) and various input/output directories.
+E.g. pubCrawl2 needs your email address, pubConvX need the cluster system (SGE or parasol) and various input/output directories.

 # Common command line options